-- transparent sharing of federal funding applications and awards - implementation plans and allocations reports across all agencies funded within the state which would achieve open communication to assure true integration of both services - funds to enhance services available to eligible individuals across the Commonwealth.
+- Transparent sharing of federal funding applications and awards; - implementation plans and allocations reports across all agencies funded within the state which would achieve open communication to assure true integration of both services; - funds to enhance services available to eligible individuals across the Commonwealth.

-Additionally, the SPBP has the ability to generate rebates from drug purchases.
+Additionally, the SPBP can generate rebates from drug purchases.
 The state portion of the rebates can be utilized to support an array of Ryan White HIV services in addition to providing medications.
-Currently, the program has initiated collaborations with the Division's Prevention section for: the future provision of PrEP services; replicating Project SILK in other areas across the state; collaborating with the Care section for possible assistance with medical case management, emergency housing, and insurance premium payments.
-The SPBP has also identified - in consultation with the work of the HPG - Hepatitis C drugs, Health Literacy, Peer Navigators, and Mental Health services as areas to expand or initiate future services.
+Currently, the program has initiated collaborations with the division's prevention section for: the future provision of PrEP services; replicating Project SILK in other areas across the state; collaborating with the Care section for possible assistance with medical case management, emergency housing, and insurance premium payments.
+The SPBP has also identified - in consultation with the work of the HPG -

+Hepatitis C drugs, Health Literacy, Peer Navigators, and Mental Health services as areas to expand or initiate future services.